5 reasons to take Winter Trans-Siberian Railway Tour

 1. Skating in Moscow

-All Trans-Siberian Railway trips start from the capital of Russia – Moscow.
+All winter Trans-Siberian Railway tours start from the capital of Russia – Moscow.
 Moscow in winter is gorgeous.
 Beautiful parks, squares, and churches covered in sugar powder snow, lights shimmering in the streets.
 Muscovites are used to the cold and know how to take the full advantage of it.
 There is a number of Moscow ice skating rinks where people can show off their skating skills.
 In fact, there are 30 Moscow recreation areas where Muscovites and the guests can enjoy skating with changing rooms and hot tea.
 Among the most impressive are the Red-Square skating rink and ice rink in the Gorky Park.

 The one on the Red Square – historic heart of the Russian capital affords you a magnificent view of St.Basil’s, the Kremlin and the GUM.
 The rink is surrounded with a Christmas market where you can buy souvenirs and enjoy traditional Russian food and hot drinks.